foerstner-lab/GRADitude/documentation/docs/subcommands.md

   -h, --help            show this help message and exit

 basic arguments:
   --ref_feature_count_table REF_FEATURE_COUNT_TABLE, -r REF_FEATURE_COUNT_TABLE
                         Filtered ERCC reads table --concentration_table CONCENTRATION_TABLE, -c CONCENTRATION_TABLE
                         ERCC concentration table
   --number_of_outliers NUMBER_OF_OUTLIERS, -n NUMBER_OF_OUTLIERS
-                        number of outliers
+                        Number of outliers
   --number_of_ercc_in_common NUMBER_OF_ERCC_IN_COMMON, -nc NUMBER_OF_ERCC_IN_COMMON
-  --used_mix USED_MIX, -mix USED_MIX
+                        Number of ERCC considered outliers in common within the different fractions --used_mix USED_MIX, -mix USED_MIX
-                        define the ERCC mix used in the experiment,in case of mix1 and mix2 the --mix is either 3 or 4 --output_table OUTPUT_TABLE, -o OUTPUT_TABLE
+                        This parameter as to be used to define which ERCC mix have been used in the experiment, in case of mix1 and mix2 the --mix is either 3 or 4 --output_table OUTPUT_TABLE, -o OUTPUT_TABLE
-                        output table with ercc in common
+                        Output table with the inliers ERCC

 ```
 #normalize